ncmreynolds/serial2mqtt/readme.md

 mosquitto_pub -t dst/raspberrypi.ACM0/pinState -m 6,HIGH
 ```

 The example can also associate an input pin with an output pin and work independently of the MQTT server.
-This is designed for use in home automation and specifically designed so light switches etc. continue to function should the MQTT server or linux daemon fail.
+This is designed for use in home automation and specifically so that light switches etc. continue to function should the MQTT server or linux daemon fail.

 A real world example of configuring pin 6 as an output and then configuring pin 7 that it toggles pin 6 could be...